codebude/QRCoder.Unity/README.md

 ## Usage & Demos

-*Note: For a complete up'n'running solution have a look at the demo projects, provided in this repository.*
+*Note: For a complete up'n'running solution have a look at the [demo project](https://github.com/codebude/QRCoder.Unity/tree/master/QRCoder.Unity.Demo), provided in this repository.*
 ![Demo animation](/Assets/QRCoder.Unity_demo.gif "Demo app from this repository")

 ### Preparation